Conversion rate optimization: Calculation of conversion rate

 A conversion rate is defined as the percentage of visitors who complete a goal, as set by the site owner.
-It is calculated as the total number of conversions, divided by the total number people who visited your website.
+It is calculated as the total number of conversions, divided by the total number of people who visited your website.

-For example: Your website receives 100 visitors in a day and 15 visitors sign up for your email newsletter (your chosen conversion to measure).
-Your conversion rate would be 15% for that day.
+For example, a website that receives 200 visitors in a day, and 30 of those visitors sign up for its email newsletter (its owner's chosen conversion to measure).
+The site's conversion rate would be 15% for that day.